fjtapia/sort_parallel_benchmark/Windows64/src/readme.txt

-For to execute the test, compile the two programs. execute file_generator input.bin 100000000
+For to execute the test, compile the two programs.
+And execute the next two commands

+file_generator input.bin 100000000
+benchmark > result.txt
+del input.bin

-This generate a file with random information for the benchmark
+The first generate a file (input.bin) with random information for the benchmark.

-execute benchmark > result.txt

-In the file result.txt  you will have the results of the benchmark.
+The second execute the benchmark,and store the results in the file result.txt
 The execution time vary from 5 to 20 minutes depending of your computer.
+The third command delete the file generated with random information

 The program need aroung 2.5 Gigas of memory